-With dozens of declared candidates ready to take on President Trump in Nov.
-2020, America’s aspiring chief executives are scrambling for ways to catch the eyes of primary voters.
+With over a dozen candidates still in the race to take on President Trump in November, America’s aspiring chief executives are still scrambling for ways to pitch themselves in the lead up to the caucuses, even as the field has narrowed dramatically.
 So why not use cannabis as a sorting device?

 Cannabis used to be a liberals-only issue, but not anymore.
-In fact, President Trump’s only declared primary challenger (so far), former Massachusetts Gov. William Weld, is an outspoken libertarian and full-throated advocate for legalization.
+In fact, both of President Trump’s declared primary challengers – former Massachusetts Gov. William Weld and former Illinois congressman Joe Walsh – are outspoken libertarians and full-throated advocates for legalization.

-By contrast, the Democratic frontrunner in the summer of 2019, former Vice President Joe Biden, established himself as an ardent drug warrior in the 1990s and can’t understand why so many young people today want to legalize.
+By contrast, former Vice President Joe Biden, one of the Democratic frontrunners, established himself as an ardent drug warrior in the 1990s and can’t understand why so many young people today want to legalize.

 We did the research.
 Here’s what we found (in alphabetical order).
 Vote, donate, and volunteer as your conscience demands.